| BUYERS GUIDE

 On and off road

-We didn't get to the press launch, but we did evaluate two press vehicles: the top-shelf Kakadu and the popular GXL.
+We weren't invited to the press launch, but we did evaluate two press vehicles: the top-shelf Kakadu and the popular GXL.
 Both were diesels, but the Kakadu had the new six-speed auto and the GXL was a six-speed manual model.

 The Kakadu lacked nothing in the way of 'fruit' and electronic gadgetry, but we couldn't see the value in the extra spend.
 Its KDSS and adjustable suspension didn't give it much handling advantage over the GXL and a set of decent monotube dampers in the GXL would redress any difference, we think.